-Applications Courses (CMPSC 301, 302 and 312)
+Applications Courses (CMPSC 301, and 310)

-The prerequisite for CMPSC 301, Data Analytics, and CMPSC 302, Web Development, is FS 102 or permission of the instructor.
-The prerequisite for CMPSC 312, Database Systems, is CMPSC 101.
-As such, these courses are unlikely to be suitable for most of the incoming first-year students.
+The prerequisite for CMPSC 301, Data Analytics, is FS 102 or permission of the instructor.
+The prerequisite for CMPSC 310, Artificial Intelligence, is CMPSC 102.
+As such, these courses are unlikely to be suitable for the incoming first-year students.
 However, they may be a good fit for incoming transfer students.
-However, CMPSC 301 is offered in Fall 2020, with a special permission from the Registrar and the Provost, for the students on the waiting list of the course from Spring 2020, who were not able to enroll in this course during that semester due to an overwhelming demand.
-As such, there are unlikely to be open seats for incoming students, however, interested students can contact Oliver Bonham-Carter (obonhamcarter@allegheny.edu) to check on its availability.
-Additionally, students interested in CMPSC 301 should contact Greg Kapfhammer (gkapham@allegheny.edu) for CMPSC 302 and Oliver Bonham-Carter (obonhamcarter@allegheny.edu) for CMPSC 312 to see if they can be added to these courses.
-The Department of Computer Science will offer CMPSC 301 again in Fall 2021 and CMPSC 302 and CMPSC 312 in Spring 2022.
+Students interested in CMPSC 301 can contact Oliver Bonham-Carter (obonhamcarter@allegheny.edu) and students interested in CMPSC 310 should contact Janyl Jumadinova (jjumadinova@allegheny.edu) to see if they can be added to these courses.
+The Department of Computer Science plans to offer CMPSC 301 and CMPSC 310 again in Spring 2022.

-Programming Languages Used in the Applications Courses:
+Programming Languages Used in the Application Courses: